compositejs/langpack/docs/README.md

 ## Features

-LangPack help you to build a global web app or create a library with international supports.
+LangPack helps you to build a global web app or create a library with international supports.

 Following are the key features that you can click to read more.
 The samples are written by Type Script by default in these documents.